-Illegal logging.
 Illegal logging is considered to be a leading cause of forest degradation in Indonesia (Rhee et al. 2004, chap.
 6 p.
 7).
 It is pervasive, and the Indonesian government has been unable to enforce its own forest boundaries (Barr 2001, p.
 40).
 Illegal logging includes overharvesting beyond legal and sustainable quotas, harvesting of trees from steep slopes and riparian habitat, timber harvesting and land encroachment in conservation areas and protection forests, and falsification of documents.
 Overexploitation of the forests and illegal logging are driven by the wood-processing industry, which consumes at least six times the officially allowed harvest (Rhee et al. 2004, pp. xvii, chap.
 6 p.
 8).
-Illegal logging in the national parks also is reported with regularity, and the persons involved are armed and ruthless (Whitten et al. 2001, p.
+Illegal logging in the national parks is also reported with regularity, and the persons involved are armed and ruthless (Whitten et al. 2001, p.
 2).

-Although the Indonesian government issued Presidential Instruction No. 4/ 2005 to eradicate illegal logging in forest areas and distribution throughout Indonesia (see Factor C) (FAOLEX 2009, p.
+Although the Indonesian government issued Presidential Instruction No. 4/ 2005 to eradicate illegal logging in forest areas and distribution of illegally cut timber throughout Indonesia (see Factor C) (FAOLEX 2009, p.
 1), illegal logging continues.
 The Center for International Forestry Research estimated that between 55 and 75 percent of logging in Indonesia is illegal (U.S. Agency for International Development (USAID) 2004, p.
 1).
 Contributing factors include poor forest governance, rapid decentralization of government, abuse of local political powers, complicity of the military and police in some parts of the country, inconsistent enforcement of the law, and dwindling power of the central government (USAID 2004, pp. 3, 9).
-Jepson et al. (2001, pp. 859-861) found illegal logging crews operating freely in December 2000 in protected areas and forest concessions in Sumatra and Kalimantan, Indonesia.
-Local government officials were in collusion with illegal loggers by turning a blind eye to the practice or providing permits for timber transport.
+In December 2000, Jepson et al. (2001, pp. 859-861) found illegal logging crews operating freely in protected areas and forest concessions in Sumatra and Kalimantan, Indonesia.
+Jepson et al. (2001, pp. 859-861) also claimed that local government officials were in collusion with illegal loggers by turning a blind eye to the practice or providing permits for timber transport.
 Some government officials, who wanted to stop illegal logging, faced serious intimidation.
-Jepson et al. concluded that illegal logging was becoming semi-legal and the de facto arrangement for governing Indonesia's forests.
+Jepson et al. concluded that illegal logging was becoming semilegal and the de facto arrangement for governing Indonesia's forests.